jlainezs/course_golangproglang/008/readme.md

 ```
 Version is a version tag in the repository.
 Also we can use a commit hash.

+## Module versioning

+Modules can be referenced using a commit refrence or a version tag.
+The recommended way to go is use version tags,
+which are defined using ```git tag``` commands.

+Versioning introduces the use of semantic versioning.
+Given a version numver like X.Y.Z :

+- X is the major version.
+Notes that major changes are introduced.
+Backard compatibility can be broken.
+- Y is the minor version.
+The version introduces minor changes.
+Application is backward compatible.
+- Z is the patch version.
+The version introdudes bg fixes.
+Application is backward compatible.

 ## Module vs Package